 - 100% managed code

 dotConnect for Oracle and Microsoft Data Provider for Oracle are written on pure managed code.
 They do not depend on any unmanaged library.
 This allows functioning in a restrictive environment (like on web servers), gives automatic optimization for x64 architecture.
 Oracle Data Provider for .NET includes ODP.NET, Managed Driver, which is also 100% managed code.

 dotConnect for Oracle allows you to create .NET Core and .NET Standard targeting solutions.
 It ncludes .NET Standard compatible assemblies that support .NET Core 1.0 and 2.0 and Full .NET Framework 4.6 and higher.

 - .NET Compact Framework support

 Both dotConnect for Oracle and ODP.NET allow creating applications for .NET Compact Framework.
-Microsoft Data Provider for Oracle does not support it.
+Microsoft Data Provider for Oracle and ODP.NET, Managed Driver does not support it.

 - Mono Framework support

 dotConnect for Oracle allows you to create applications for Mono framework (only Direct connection mode is available on Mono).
 Oracle Data Provider for .NET does not support it.

 dotConnect for Oracle provides the synchronization provider class and the necessary classes for provisioning and deprovisioning tables and synchronization scopes.